Honda CBR600RR: 2003–2004

 The 2003 CBR600RR was based on technologies used in the Honda RC211V MotoGP bike, and was given a similar appearance.
 It was the first Honda to use Unit Pro-Link rear suspension, a variant on the single rear shock absorber with the upper mount connected to the rear swingarm subframe to help isolate undesirable forces transmitted to the steering head.
 It also was the first to use Honda's Dual Stage Fuel Injection (PGM-DSFI): both were taken directly from the RC211V.
 Honda said that the use of its new 'Hollow Fine Die Cast' frame technology, in which sand casting molds were given a ceramic interior coating, made it possible to reduce the thickness of the five-piece aluminum frame from 3.5 mm to 2.5 mm.

 The 2003 model carried over to 2004 technically unchanged, with only the addition of an oxygen sensor.

 2005–2006

 In 2005, the CBR600RR received a major revision with new bodywork, fully adjustable inverted front forks, disc brakes with radial-mounted four-piston calipers, and a new aluminum frame, swingarm and rear shock.
 The midrange power was also increased.
+Also in 2005 a catalytic converter was added to the exhaust system.
 These changes along with additional refinements to the engine and exhaust system brought CBR600RR's wet weight down by 22 lb, and dry weight by 9 lb.
 The 2006 model was unchanged from the 2005 model.